openwisp/netjsonconfig/docs/source/general/commandline_utility.rst

 ====================

-netjsonconfig ships a command line utility that can be used from the interactive shell, bash scripts or even other programming languages (via system calls).
+netjsonconfig ships a command line utility that can be used from the interactive shell, bash scripts or other programming languages.

 Check out the available options yourself with::